JohnEarnest/Octo/docs/FAQ.md

 The instructions `jump NNN`, `:call NNN`, `jump0 NNN` and `i := NNN` only have space for a 12-bit immediate address.
 You cannot `jump` to an address outside the low 4kb of RAM!
 Octo's control structures like `if ... begin ... else ... end` and `loop ... again` use the `jump` instruction, so you can't have the head of a loop outside the low 4kb, either!

 Sometimes XO-CHIP documentation will talk about the low 4kb of RAM as "code RAM", since any code can go there freely, and the other 60kb of RAM as "data RAM".
 XO-CHIP programs should try to organize their data (graphics, audio, level data, etc.) in data RAM, and save space in code RAM for... code!
 If a label is outside code RAM, it will be necessary to use `i := long NNNN` to reference it instead of `i := NNN`.
+Likewise, if you're using pointers you may have to switch to `:unpack long NNNN` instead of `:unpack 0xA NNN`.

 If you think your program's code may not fit in code ram, you can check by adding an assertion:
 ```